A complete index of cultural wedding traditions across 30+ communities

 Brazilian weddings

-Brazilian weddings traditionally include the hora de fuga (the bride's late arrival, considered traditional rather than rude).
+You will find that Brazilian weddings traditionally include the hora de fuga (the bride's late arrival, considered traditional rather than rude).
 The wedding party often features the padrinhos (godparents) rather than bridesmaids and groomsmen in the American sense.
 Receptions feature samba, capoeira, and feijoada or other regional Brazilian cuisine.

 Argentine weddings

-Argentine weddings often happen on Saturday evenings and extend until dawn, with the despedida (farewell breakfast) at sunrise.
+You will find that Argentine weddings often happen on Saturday evenings and extend until dawn, with the despedida (farewell breakfast) at sunrise.
 Tango is the signature first dance.
 The civil (civil ceremony at the registry office) is often distinct from the religious ceremony, sometimes happening days apart.

 African wedding traditions